 - Select the Icon tab and click on Manage icons in your spritesheet.

-- This opens the Manage style images option in the debug panel.
+- This opens the Images option in the top toolbar.

 - Click the Upload SVG Image button to and choose the marker you downloaded at the beginning of this tutorial from your files.

 - Choose it from the list.